judasgutenberg/Esp8266_RemoteControl/documentation/writing_reports.md

 A report consists primarily of three pieces:

-1. A SQL query
+1. A SQL query (containing possible tokens referring to values from a parametric frm)
-2. A JSON form definition
+2. A JSON form definition for easily changing parameters in the SQL
 3. An output definition

 The reporting engine combines these pieces at runtime to generate